vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Proposed change
 ===============

-We propose to use cinder-based compute-side local snapshot (called VMT-snapshot) to boot up multiple homogeneous VMs.
+We propose to realize cinder-based compute-side local snapshot (called VMT-snapshot) to boot up multiple homogeneous VMs.
 As depicted below, we add a (transparent) local cache layer between the remote original volume and the VMT-snapshots so that only one copy of boot-up data is needed on one host.

 ````
 remote original volume --> local cache --> snapshot_1